ardhimaarik/rasa-nlu-trainer/README.md

 # rasa-nlu-trainer
 This is a tool to load raw texts, label them and persist labeled texts.
-It is forked from [rasa NLU](https://github.com/rasahq/rasa_nlu)

 ![rasa-nlu-trainer-customized](./images/rasa-nlu-trainer-customized.gif)